influxdata/influxdb/query/docs/SPEC.md

     unicode_digit  = /* a Unicode code point classified as "Number, decimal digit" */ .

 In The Unicode Standard 8.0, Section 4.5 "General Category" defines a set of character categories.
-IFQL treats all characters in any of the Letter categories Lu, Ll, Lt, Lm, or Lo as Unicode letters, and those in the Number category Nd as Unicode digits.
+Flux treats all characters in any of the Letter categories Lu, Ll, Lt, Lm, or Lo as Unicode letters, and those in the Number category Nd as Unicode digits.

 #### Letters and digits